Learning the Malay Language from Scratch

 Malay’s accessible grammar system means it won’t take you too long to be able to create your own sentences.
 Start journaling to expand your vocabulary, improve your word recall, and reinforce the grammatical structures you’re learning.

 Memorize vocabulary and affixes with flashcards and quizzes.
-While there are plenty of word lists online (and in our resources section below), consider creating additional ones about your interests, work, and experiences.
+While there are plenty of word lists online, consider creating additional ones about your interests, work, and experiences.
 After all, that’s probably what you’ll talk about in the most detail.

 Radio, music, podcasts, TV… there are numerous ways to work on your listening.
 We’ve given a few recommendations in our resource sections, as well as ideas for reading in Malay.